amitshekhariitbhu/android-interview-questions/README.md

 * Can an Interface extend another Interface?
 * What does the `static` word mean in Java?
     - In case of `static` variable it means that this variable (its' value or the object it references) spans across all instances of encapsulating class (changing it in one instance affects all others), while in case of `static` methods it means that these methods can be invoked without an instance of their encapsulating class.
-It is useful, for example, when you create utils classes that need not be instantiated every time you want to use them.
+It is useful, for example, when you create util classes that need not be instantiated every time you want to use them.
 * Can a `static` method be overridden in Java?
-    - While child class can override a static method with another static method with the same signature (return type can be downcasted)
+    - While child class can override a static method with another static method with the same signature (return type can be downcasted), it is not truly overridden - it becomes "hidden", but both methods can still be accessed under right circumstances (see question about overloading/overriding above).
 * What is Polymorphism?
 What about Inheritance?
 * What is the difference between an Integer and int?
     - `int` is a primitive data type (with `byte`, `short`, `long`, `float` and `double`), while `Integer` (with `Byte`, `Short`,`Long`, `Float` and `Double`) is a [wrapper](https://docs.oracle.com/javase/tutorial/java/data/numberclasses.html) class that encapsulates primitive data type, while providing useful methods to perform different tasks with it.